BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 The Raspberry Pi foundation provides several ready to use operating system images for the Pi.
 At the moment of this writing the following are available:

-* Raspbian - The Foundation's official supported operating system (Debian Jessie)
+* **Raspbian** - The Foundation's official supported operating system (Debian Jessie)
-* Ubuntu Mate - Official Ubuntu flavor featuring the MATE desktop
+* **Ubuntu Mate** - Official Ubuntu flavor featuring the MATE desktop
-* Snappy Ubuntu Core - A new, transactionally-updated Ubuntu for IoT devices, clouds and more
+* **Snappy Ubuntu Core** - A new, transactionally-updated Ubuntu for IoT devices, clouds and more
-* OSMC - Open Source Media Centre
+* **OSMC** - Open Source Media Centre
-* OPENELEC - Open Embedded Linux Entertainment Centre
+* **OPENELEC** - Open Embedded Linux Entertainment Centre
-* PINET - Raspberry Pi Classroom Management Solution
+* **PINET** - Raspberry Pi Classroom Management Solution
-* Windows 10 IoT Core
+* **Windows 10 IoT Core**
-* RISC OS - A non-Linux distribution
+* **RISC OS** - A non-Linux distribution

 For this course we will be using the Raspbian image.
 While Ubuntu Mate features a nicer graphical environment it does however not currently offer a headless installation.
+On top of that we actually won't need the graphical desktop environment.

 > **HINT** - **Headless Installation**
 >
 > A headless machine is a machine without a keyboard, mouse or monitor.
 This means you need to be able to boot the machine to a state where you can remotely access it to finish the installation/configuration process.

-While the instructions further are based on how to equip the Raspberry Pi with Raspbian, they are very similar for most other distributions.
+While the instructions further on are based on how to equip the Raspberry Pi with Raspbian, they are very similar for most other distributions.

 ## Creating a bootable SD card

 You can download the latest image of Raspbian via the Raspberry Pi website ([https://www.raspberrypi.org/downloads/](https://www.raspberrypi.org/downloads/)).
 Make sure to pick the "Raspbian Stretch Lite" edition.
 Extract the compressed file on your local disk (using 7-Zip or a similar tool).
 You should get an image file (.img extension).

 The current Raspbian version at the moment of this writing is of June with a Linux kernel version of 4.14.
 You can always check out the release notes on [http://downloads.raspberrypi.org/raspbian/release_notes.txt](http://downloads.raspberrypi.org/raspbian/release_notes.txt).
 The Lite edition of Raspbian is the one without a graphical desktop environment.
-If you were to attach a display to, all you would see would be a TTY with a login prompt.
+If you were to attach a display to the Raspberry Pi, all you would see would be a TTY with a login prompt.
 If you require a GUI, you will need to download the normal image.

 To boot the Linux distribution, the image needs to be written to an SD card of at least 4GB.
-A popular tool to write the an image to an SD card is **Etcher** which can be downloaded at [https://etcher.io/](https://etcher.io/).
+A popular tool to write an image to an SD card is **Etcher**, which can be downloaded at [https://etcher.io/](https://etcher.io/).

 > **HINT** - **Other host operating systems**
 >